HUMAN-MACHINE INTERFACE

 Furthermore, they must be included in a specific field of vision of the operator.

-The colors for the START buttons are white, gray, or black, with a preference for white.
+The START button colors are white, gray, or black, with white being preferred.
 Green is also permitted.
 Red cannot be used.

-Red color should be used for EMERGENCY stop or interrupt buttons.
-Yellow background with red button should be used for EMERGENCY only.
+Red should be used for emergency stop or interrupt buttons.
+A yellow background with a red button should only be used for emergency stops.

-The colors for STOP buttons are black, gray or white, with black being preferred.
-Green shall not be used.
-Red is also permitted, but it is recommended that it not be used near an emergency operation device.
-Green shall not be used.
+The colors for STOP buttons are black, gray, or white, with black being preferred.
+Green should not be used.
+Red is also permitted, but it is recommended that it not be used near an emergency device.
+Green should not be used.

 White, gray, and black are the preferred colors for START and STOP buttons.
 Red, yellow, or green should not be used.

-White, gray, or black are the preferred colors for buttons that cause operation when pressed and stop when released (inching or jogging motion).
+White, gray, or black are the preferred colors for buttons that operate when pressed and stop when released (inching or jogging).
 Red, yellow, and green should not be used.

-RESET buttons shall be blue, white, gray, or black.
-When also used as STOP/OFF buttons, white, gray, or black shall be used, with black being preferred.
-Green shall not be used.
+RESET buttons must be blue, white, gray, or black.
+When also used as STOP/OFF buttons, white, gray, or black are used, with black being the preferred color.
+Green should not be used.

 The yellow color is reserved for abnormal conditions, such as the interruption of the automatic work cycle.

-Where the same colours white, grey, or black are used for several functions (e.g. white for start and stop actuators) an additional coding shall be used to distinguish them, e.g. position or symbol.
+Where the same colours white, grey, or black are used for different functions (e.g. white for start and stop actuators) additional coding shall be used to distinguish them, e.g. position or symbol.

-The colour shall be chosen taking into account the information to be provided.
-The colours of the indicating devices and actuators shall be in accordance with the table.
-The use of colours on the electrical equipment of machines shall be in accordance with IEC 60204-1.
+Color must be chosen based on the information to be provided.
+The colors of indicator devices and actuators must comply with the table.
+The use of colors on electrical equipment of machines must comply with IEC 60204-1.

-Safety and contrasting colours used in safety signs shall comply with ISO 3864-1.
-In the case of emergency stop actuators, the use of contrasting colours shall comply with ISO 13850.
+Safety and contrasting colors used on safety signs must comply with ISO 3864-1.
+For emergency stop actuators, the use of contrasting colors must comply with ISO 13850.

 All internal company traffic routes must be provided with sufficient natural or artificial lighting, suitable for the purpose.